Fado – my selection

 Ana Moura

-Ana Moura (1979) was the first figure to appear in the post-Amalia period.
+Ana Moura (1979) was the first figure in the post-Amalia period.
 Her characteristics are her dramatic intensity and the way she communicates with the audience.

 Lyrics: Maria do Rosário Pedreira Music: Carlos da Maia